 (5) Except when loading or unloading pre-school or special needs children, the driver shall remain on the bus while pupils are loading and unloading.

 (1) Headlights shall be actuated during operation of the school bus.

 (2) A white, flashing strobe light, individually switched, may be used, when unfavorable atmospheric conditions or time of day limit visibility (e.g. fog, rain, snow, darkness).

 (3) Four-way hazard lights shall be activated at railroad crossings and turn-arounds unless prohibited by local ordinance.

-(4) The bus driver shall not leave a school bus unattended with pupils on board except when loading or unloading pre-school and special needs children or in the event of an emergency.
-Drivers who must leave their driver's position for these purposes shall not leave the immediate vicinity of the bus, except for an emergency.
+(4) The school bus driver shall not leave a vehicle unattended with pupils on board except when loading or unloading pre-school and special needs children or in the event of an emergency.
+Drivers who must leave the bus for these purposes shall not leave the immediate vicinity of the bus, except for an emergency.

-(5) The driver shall not leave the bus until the brakes are set, the engine stopped and the ignition key removed, with the exception for buses equipped with wheelchair lifts or diesel engines that require the engine to be running.
+(5) The school bus driver shall not leave the vehicle until the brakes are set, the engine stopped and the ignition key removed, with the exception for buses equipped with wheelchair lifts or diesel engines that require the engine to be running.

 (6) At the conclusion of each route or trip, the driver shall ensure all passengers have left the bus by visually inspecting each seat position.
-Additional procedures for drivers post-trip inspections are detailed in the Ohio preservice driver training manual. (education.ohio.gov)
+Additional procedures for drivers post-trip inspections are detailed in the Ohio pre-service driver training manual.